 Energy Efficiency

-Appliance efficiency has improved substantially over the past decade.
+A refrigerator built in 2012 typically uses 30–40% more electricity annually than a comparable 2024 Energy Star model, per ENERGY STAR's refrigerator savings data (ENERGY STAR: Refrigerators).
 A refrigerator manufactured in 2012 typically uses 30–40% more electricity annually than a comparable 2024 Energy Star model.
 A 2010 washing machine may use 50% more water per cycle than a modern high-efficiency model.

 These are real ongoing costs.
 If your old dishwasher uses 6 gallons per cycle and a new one uses 3 gallons, that's roughly 500 gallons of water savings per month for a household that runs one load per day.
 At Sacramento-area utility rates, the difference in energy and water costs can be $50–$120 per year — which adds up against the repair cost calculation.